Pontrilo/Guided-Project_-Visualizing-Earnings-Based-On-College-Majors/README.md

 - Which category of majors have the most students?
 - Using a variety of data visualisations.

+The "Basics" notebook file holds the overall notebook for the work and the "recent_grads.csv" is the original data this work is based off of.

-This project is based on the advice and help of the guided project for Dataquest.
+This project is based on the advice and help of the guided project from Dataquest.